griegner/plot_stat_map/README.md

 **to run**:
 - `$ python3 < path to plot_stat_map.py >`
 - enter lower and upper bound for colormap: `vmin` `vmax`
+- should activation outside brain (MNI152) be masked: `y/n`
-- select stats and background NIFTI files, then name output `directory / file base`
+- select stats and background NIFTI files, then name output `directory/file`